Div7anshKushwaha/Emotion-Detection-MLOps/README.md

 - Git

+- AWS credentials with access to the configured DVC S3 remote

-- A DVC installation
+- DVC with S3 support

+- DagsHub/MLflow credentials for experiment tracking and model registry access

-- Network access to retrieve the dataset used by the ingestion stage
+- Network access to retrieve the source dataset and remote artifacts

 ### 1. Clone the repository